FAQ

 For Organizations & Churches

-Can my church join even though we're a smaller congregation?+
+Can my church join even though we're a smaller congregation?

 Yes.
 Xerish is built for every Christian church regardless of size or denomination, from a 30-member house church to a multi-site congregation.
 Every faithful local Christian church proclaiming Christ is welcome at the table.

-Do you replace Pushpay, Realm, or Tithe.ly?+
+Do you replace Pushpay, Realm, or Tithe.ly?

 No — Xerish is designed to complement an existing church management system, not replace it.
 Many churches run Xerish in parallel: keep your CMS for membership, communications, and attendance; use Xerish for designated funds, member giving, partner organizations, and the Connection Hub.
 Most churches find that Xerish replaces only the giving line item in their current stack, because there is no per-gift commission and no monthly platform fee.

-How do IRS tax receipts work for our members?+
+How do IRS tax receipts work for our members?

-Can members designate gifts to specific funds (Tithe vs. Building Fund)?+
+Can members designate gifts to specific funds (Tithe vs. Building Fund)?

 Yes.
 Your church creates the funds — General, Tithe, Missions, Building, Benevolence, Youth, or any custom designation — and members choose at the moment they give.
 A single tap can route a gift to your General Fund; a longer flow lets a member split a gift across designations or send it to a partnered Kingdom organization through the Connection Hub.
 Every gift is tracked at the designation level for both the member statement and the church-side report.

-How is member privacy handled?+
+How is member privacy handled?

 Member giving data is visible only to the member and to your church's designated leadership — never to other Xerish users, never to other organizations, and never to advertisers.
-Family-tier content (Family-only posts, prayer details, Family events) is gated by membership and protected by row-level security in the database.
-Joining a church's Family tier is self-selected by the member; the church does not need to approve, and the member can leave at any time.
+Family Layer content (Family-only posts, prayer details, Family events) is gated by membership and protected by row-level security in the database.
+Joining a church's Family Layer is self-selected by the member; the church does not need to approve, and the member can leave at any time.
 We do not sell or share member contact information.

-What happens to our data if Xerish shuts down?+
+What happens to our data if Xerish shuts down?

 Your giving history, member roster, and designated-fund records are yours.
 If Xerish ever sunsets the platform, we commit to a minimum 90-day notice and a complete CSV export of every gift, member, and designation.
 Member contact information is never sold; the export is the church's property.
 Xerish is a Washington State Social Purpose Corporation — the mission is bound to the charter, which makes a quiet acquisition-and-strip far harder than on a typical for-profit platform.